 But growing wild, uncultured, free.

-In the first stanza of this piece the speaker begins by placing the poem’s setting in a location which is both dark and beautiful.
+In the first stanza of ‘Last Hope’, the speaker begins by placing the poem’s setting in a location that is both dark and beautiful.
 This is the first of many instances in which the speaker makes use of contrasts and contrasting elements.
 Verlaine has chosen to utilize this technique over and over again in this poem in an effort to tap into his reader’s emotions.
 The more images his words can evoke, the more meaningful the poem will be.

 The final two lines of this quatrain provide the reader with more background information about how the tree came to be beside the headstone.
 It was not, as some might guess, planted “in memoriam.”
 It grew of its own accord, it is “wild, uncultured, free.”
 There are no societal rules controlling how large, or in what direction the tree may grow, nor has it come to this place with a specific purpose.